Recent Papers

 NooEL - Nonlinear optics and optoelectronics Laboratory -

-University of Rome "Roma Tre", Department of Electronic Engineering, INFN, CNISM
+University of Rome "Roma Tre", Department of Engineering, INFN, CNISM

 The University "Roma Tre", established in 1992, has developed with NooEL a strong commitment in Optoelectronics and Photonics, carrying out advanced research in several areas of nonlinear optics, nanophotonics and near infrared detection.